githinho/moprho-foundry-strategy/README.md

 # Yearn Strategy Foundry Mix

+## Strategy

+This repo contains a strategy for Morpho protocol on Ethereum mainnet.

 ## What you'll find here

 - Basic Solidity Smart Contract for creating your own Yearn Strategy ([`Strategy.sol`](src/Strategy.sol))